List of past Lucchese crime family mobsters: Joseph Datello

+In November 2009, Datello was indicted along with acting capo Anthony Croce and charged with running a sports gambling operations from his bar "Night Gallery" in New Dorp, Staten Island.
+On May 31, 2017, Datello, along with Street Boss Matthew Madonna, Underboss Steven Crea Sr., Consigliere Joseph DiNapoli, Capo Steven Crea Jr., Capo Dominic Truscello, Capo John Castelucci, Acting Capo Tindaro Corso and other members of the family were indicted and charged with racketeering, murder, narcotics (cocaine, heroin, marijuana, prescribed medication), and firearms offenses.
+On September 24, 2018, Datello pleaded guilty to conspiracy to commit racketeering, including the attempted murder of the witness, narcotics trafficking, and collecting debts through the threat of violence.
+On January 4, 2019, Datello was received a 14-year prison sentence.
+The attempted murder of a witness dates back to October 2016, when Datello traveled to New Hampshire to murder a witness with the approval of Steven Crea.
+On January 17, 2023, Datello was released from prison years earlier than his projected release date of May 5, 2029.
+On February 23, 2024, Datello died.

 Anthony Delasco

 Anthony "Ham" Delasco (sometimes spelled Dolasco) was a former boxer and capo in New Jersey.
 In the 1950s, he took over The Jersey Crew after Settimo Accardi was deported.
 Delasco ran his crew from East Orange, New Jersey, where he controlled jukebox machines, cigarette vending machines, illegal gambling and loan-sharking operations in Newark, New Jersey.
 In the late 1950s, Delasco took Anthony Accetturo as his protege.
 When Delasco died in the late 1960s, Accetturo took over his rackets.

 Anthony DiLapi

 Anthony DiLapi (February 9, 1936 – February 4, 1990), also known as "Blue Eyes over the Bridges" or "Fat Anthony", was a soldier.
 His uncle, Salvatore Santoro, was a former underboss in the Lucchese family.
 DiLapi controlled the Lucchese family's Teamsters union local in New York City's Garment District and a bookmaking business, and owned part of a vending machine company in Brooklyn.
 He also worked with Thomas Gambino, the son of Carlo Gambino and son-in-law of Thomas Lucchese, in extorting businesses in the Garment District.
+He was released from prison on October 18, 1985.

 After being released from prison, DiLapi was summoned to a meeting with Anthony Casso, and fled.
 Casso ordered Burton Kaplan to use two NYPD detectives on his payroll, Louis Eppolito and Stephen Caracappa, to track down DiLapi.
 The two detectives found him in Reseda, California.
 Vic Amuso and Anthony Casso then ordered Joseph "Little Joe" D'Arco to kill DiLapi.
-On February 4, 1990, D'Arco shot DiLapi to death in his Hollywood, California apartment building's underground garage.
+On February 4, 1990, D'Arco shot DiLapi to death in his Hollywood, California, apartment building's underground garage.
 DiLapi was shot five times in the face and four times in the body.
 On April 6, 2006, Eppolito and Caracappa were convicted of murder for their role in eight mob killings, including that of Anthony DiLapi.